Hotels near Kaneland Middle School

 Which hotels near Kaneland Middle School are good for team or group travel?

 Several hotels near Kaneland Middle School accommodate team and group travel.
-Quality Inn Sycamore - DeKalb (13.1 mi) offers meeting space, bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
-Country Inn & Suites by Radisson Sycamore, IL (13.12 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Best Western Sycamore Inn (13.19 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Sycamore - DeKalb (13.1 mi, from $71/night), Country Inn & Suites by Radisson Sycamore, IL (13.12 mi, from $89/night), and Best Western Sycamore Inn (13.19 mi, from $88/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Sycamore - DeKalb also has bus or oversized vehicle parking.

 Are there extended-stay hotels near Kaneland Middle School?

-Yes — several extended-stay hotels are available near Kaneland Middle School.
-Home2 Suites by Hilton Dekalb (16.24 mi) offers a full kitchen and on-site laundry.
-Candlewood Suites Aurora-Naperville by IHG (21.05 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Dekalb (16.24 mi, from $134/night) and Candlewood Suites Aurora-Naperville by IHG (21.05 mi, from $113/night) are all extended-stay properties near Kaneland Middle School, with full kitchens and on-site laundry.

 Which hotels near Kaneland Middle School offer free breakfast?

-Which hotels near Kaneland Middle School have laundry facilities?
+Which hotels near Kaneland Middle School have an outdoor pool?

-Which hotels near Kaneland Middle School have a pool?
+Which hotels near Kaneland Middle School have a fitness center?

-Which hotels near Kaneland Middle School have suites or extra space?
+Which hotels near Kaneland Middle School are pet-friendly?

 Ready to book near Kaneland Middle School?